DylanAlloy/magnet/README.md

 ## bad code

-- [x] `spacy.nlp` is used poorly throughout, need to make it possible for folks to make sentence splitter hooks of their own and `spacy` can be a default fallback
+- [x] `spacy.nlp` is used poorly throughout, need to make it possible to make sentence splitter hooks of our own and `spacy` can be a default fallback